pearosity/qm-ios-challenge/README.md

 Unlike UIKit's imperative approach where developers explicitly instantiate and modify UI elements, SwiftUI employs a declarative syntax that abstracts these details away, automatically managing UI elements based on state descriptions provided by the developer.

-## Attempts / Ideas
+## Attempts

+### Exploratory

+- I tried using a direct method like Self.printchanges(), which seemed straightforward but only displayed changes with each view re-render, missing real-time updates without any actionable data.
+- Global Interaction Detection: Another idea was to add a tapGestureRecognizer globally via a UIApplication extension.
+Explored ideas around UIApplication extensions.

-### Silly ideas / Exploratory
+### Other ideas

-- The obvious non-working solution like using `Self.printchanges()` which only shows changes upon each re-render.
-- Injecting a tapGestureRecognizer globally as a `UIApplication` extension that detects taps no matter the view hierarchy.

-### Moderately Serious Ideas
-- Action modifier on button that publishes changes any time it is pressed.
-That would however violate the contraints of the project since that would require directly modifiying the button's functionality.
+- Action Modifier on Buttons: I explored using an action modifier on buttons to publish changes whenever they're pressed.
+However, this approach would breach the project's constraints as it involves directly altering the button's inherent behavior.
-- Environment and StateObserver were too invasive since it violated the constraints of set by the project instructions.
+- Using Environment and StateObserver: These were considered too intrusive and ultimately disregarded as they also conflicted with the project's guidelines.

-### Serious Ideas
-- Reflection `(Mirror)` provided information about the properties contained within the View, but nothing more outside of its type and toggle state.
-I haven't found a working solution just yet.
+- Reflection with Mirror: This tool helped identify properties within the View, such as types and toggle states, but it didn’t extend beyond these basics.
+I’m still searching for a viable solution here.
-- Method swizzling was considered but a working solution didn't present itself outside of using it within the `appDelegate` (using a property wrapper) for intialization / setup.
-Also, if a UIKit component wrapped in a `UIViewRepresentable` which might be feasible.

-## Conclusion
+- Method Swizzling: This technique was on the table, especially for initializations within the appDelegate via a property wrapper.
+Another potential application could be in a UIKit component encapsulated within a UIViewRepresentable, though a working implementation has yet to be realized.
+- Tree observation was another thought, but not viable due to SwiftUI's declarative nature.